 Probably at least a few times.

 This is becoming more and more popular and it’s easy to see why.
-Find out how your customers are feeling through a short review allows you to directly focus your attention on areas for improvement for your company.
+Finding out how your customers are feeling through a short review allows you to directly focus your attention on areas for improvement for your company.
 Essential in gaining loyalty, reputation, and growth.

-Drawbacks of automation
+Drawbacks of Automation

-Whether it’s because of an accent, sound quality, volume, or it just doesn’t seem to like the sound of your voice: if voice recognition software doesn’t work, it can get customers really riled up.
+Whether it’s because of an accent, sound quality, volume, or it just doesn’t seem to like the sound of your voice, if voice recognition software doesn’t work, it can get customers really riled up.

 Frequently customers now receive follow up emails regarding a service.

 Although this is really useful for businesses, it can become irritating for the customer.

 The more surveys they’re invited to fill out, the less likely it is that they’re going to find the time to do them, or even return to the company.

 It’s also important to remember that customers are more likely to give feedback if it is negative or if there is an incentive involved, so the results of your automated messages may be slightly biased.

 Automation can be a great tool for improving customer service if it is used correctly.